InfuseAI/primehub-site/website/versioned_docs/version-3.0/guide_manual/admin-report.md

 From PrimeHub v3.0, the new feature, `Usage Reports`, is introduced that administrators can have a overall insight of who/what consumed resources monthly.

+>**Usage** is defined by **allocated** resources, not by actual utilization.
+For example, when an user opens an Jupyter notebook, the record of the allocated resources is logged in the usage report, *even if the user doesn't run any program actually on it*.
+The each record includes the lifetime of a pod, and CPU/GPU/Memory are allocated/occupied for a pod.

 ## Monthly Report

 ![](assets/usage-list.png)